 With such a broad spectrum of issues to address and so many different approaches to these issues, a wide variety of counselling styles or modalities are available.
 Some of these include:

-- Applied kinesiology counsellors use kinesiology to access the energetic body's own system of "knowing."
-A variety of techniques may be employed, including Touch for Health, Thought Field Therapy, Emotional Freedom Technique or many others.
+With this type of counselling, a counsellor taps into the energetic body's system of "knowing".
+A variety of techniques may be employed, including Touch for Health, Thought Field Therapy, Emotional Freedom Technique and many others.

-- Hypnotherapy is used to help people access the power of the subconscious mind.
+This is a psychotherapy tool that uses the power of the subconscious mind.
 A counsellor may use hypnotherapy to access subconscious blocks or to implant positive affirmations.

-- Life coaches help clients set personal and professional goals for themselves and achieve them through ongoing periodic coaching sessions.
+This counselling style helps clients set personal and professional goals for themselves and achieve them through ongoing periodic life coaching sessions.

-- The course provider must be a Registered Training Organisation (RTO).
-Only RTOs are authorised to give training in any discipline.
+- The course provider must be a Registered Training Organisation (RTO) authorised to give training in any discipline.

-- The school should be accredited by a recognised professional association.
+- The school is recognised by a professional association.
 For example, the Australian Traditional Medicine Society (ATMS) is a professional body that represents over 65% of Australian natural therapy practitioners, including counsellors.

-- If you are looking for training in a specific modality, the course provider should be a member of a related professional association.
+- If you're training for a specific modality, the course provider should be a member of a related professional association.
 An example of this is the Australian Hypnotherapists Association (AHA).